 Debra Nangala McDonald Paintings

 Debra Nangala McDonald, Pintupi artist, b.
-Papunya 1969, paints stories from the ancestral country of her grandfather Shorty Lungkata.
+Papunya 1969, paints traditional stories connected to family

 Two Women Dreaming by Debra Nangala McDonald